anthonyjatoba/DeepLearning.ai-MLOps-notes/course1_week1.md

 #### Model maintenance

-- **Manual retraining:** an engineer train a new model, performs error analysis and pushes it to deployment.
+- **Manual retraining:** an engineering train a new model, performs error analysis, and pushes it to deployment.
 - **Automatic retraining**

 ### Pipeline monitoring